rifatiyaan/rifatiyaan/README.md

 # 💫 About Me:
-I am currently working with Asp.Net and Javascript-React based technologies.
+I am currently working with Asp.Net and Javascript technologies.
 I am eager to learn new technologies and take challenges.
 My hobby is to solve and troubleshoot problems.

 ## 🌐 Socials: